 “Ah,” said Elizabeth, not quite done provoking Mr. Darcy, “then you have heard reports of my talent from Mr. Darcy!
 Do you so trust the gentleman’s reports as to praise me before hearing me?”

 “I must,” said Colonel Fitzwilliam.
 “He is such a great tall fellow I am inclined to believe the least of his pronouncements.
 But, yes, I do.
 We grew up together, and he is as scrupulous a truth-teller now as he was then.”
-Elizabeth was interested to hear they had grown up in Derbyshire, near Lambton, a town she held in considerable affection since it had provided her with her favorite aunt.
+Elizabeth was interested to hear that though the Earl of Marlock's estate, where Colonel Fitzwilliam had grown up, was in Hampshire, he had spent at least part of every summer in Derbyshire, near Lambton, a town she held in considerable affection since it had provided her with her favorite aunt.

 Mr. Darcy abruptly turned from Mr. Collins to interrupt one of Colonel Fitzwilliam’s recollections of Lambton with, “Richard, you know very well the horse chestnut tree on the green had a blight and never fruited?
 I was obliged to have it cut down and replaced last summer.”